abscondment/clog/public/blog/stirlings-approximation-formula-clojure/post.markdown

 ![That's better](http://threebrothers.org/brendan/blog/stirlings-approximation-formula-clojure/chart-good.png)

 You can see that as *n* gets larger, the ratio of the functions asymptotically approaches 1.
-Stirling's approximation gets more and more accurate with larger *n*, which is exactly what we want.
+The relative error of Stirling's approximation shrinks with larger *n*, which is great for most applications.
+The absolute error grows, but the rate at which it grows is smaller than the rate at which the actual value grows.

 And the performance is great, too!
 Check out the differences: